 7. Warm Up With Wood Accents

-Tile can feel cold, literally and visually.
-Wood instantly softens that look and pairs perfectly with winter’s cozy palette.
+Tile can feel cold, both literally and visually.
+Wood instantly softens that look and pairs perfectly with winter's cozy palette.
+A few warm wood pieces do a lot of the heavy lifting in spa bathroom decor.

 Try This

-- Teak stool: Place by the tub for towels, books, or that overpriced candle.
+- Teak stool: Place one by the tub for towels, books, or that overpriced candle.

-- Wood bath caddy: A must for long soaks—wine glass notch optional but appreciated.
+- Wood bath caddy: A must for long soaks; the wine glass notch is optional but appreciated.

-- Small upgrades: Wooden soap dish, toothbrush holder, or framed art.
+- Small upgrades: A wooden soap dish, toothbrush holder, or framed art.

 8. Embrace Plush Window Treatments

-I tried café curtains one winter, and they softened the light more than I expected.
+A friend tried café curtains one winter, and they softened the light more than she expected.
 It made early mornings feel much calmer, even on dark January days.
+If your windows are the star of the room, these cozy winter window decor ideas go even further.

 Try This